 However, it’s important to create the right visual content for Instagram, so you’re welcome to look through post ideas that can grab your customers’ attention and engage with them during the holiday season.

-Here’s a list of Instagram post ideas that sell for the holiday shopping season:
+Here’s a list of Instagram growth hacks for the holiday shopping season:

 If you want to keep up with the latest trends, it’s important to add an additional line of products that better serve during the current seasons.
 To increase sales, you need to stay flexible and creative to offer something new that fits the trends.
 For example, as a clothing brand, you can make up Xmas prints for your items, and don’t forget to inform your followers about the new products.